 How much does a diagnostic screening cost?

-A diagnostic screening at Kelly Counseling & Consulting typically costs about $500.
+Please call 610-358-2250 for information on pricing.
 Depending on the reason you’re coming in, we may need to do less testing, or we may need to do more.
 This affects the cost.
 Insurance sometimes pays for all or part of testing.
 When you reach out to us, let us know that you are interested in using insurance, and have your insurance information handy so that we can check with them to see how much, if any, of the cost of testing is covered.

 What is a pre-bariatric screening?